Arzier-Le Muids: Economy

+The communal tax rate in Arzier le Muids is 64% of the cantonal tax rate.
+The commune does not have any competent authority for tax reclamation, billing issues and property gains, these roles are taken over by the Rolle-Nyon district tax office.

 In 2000, there were 111 workers who commuted into the municipality and 737 workers who commuted away.
 The municipality is a net exporter of workers, with about 6.6 workers leaving the municipality for every one entering.
 About 22.5% of the workforce coming into Arzier are coming from outside Switzerland.
 Of the working population, 15.9% used public transportation to get to work, and 69.2% used a private car.

 Religion

 From the 2000 census, 513 or 28.3% were Roman Catholic, while 700 or 38.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 20 members of an Orthodox church (or about 1.10% of the population), and there were 103 individuals (or about 5.69% of the population) who belonged to another Christian church.
 There were 2 individuals (or about 0.11% of the population) who were Jewish, and 6 (or about 0.33% of the population) who were Islamic.
 There were 4 individuals who were Buddhist and 3 individuals who belonged to another church.
 406 (or about 22.42% of the population) belonged to no church, are agnostic or atheist, and 100 individuals (or about 5.52% of the population) did not answer the question.